 Balkissa is currently leading research and outreach to organizations and community changemakers in the Lake Chad Basin region, as well as advising the organization’s strategy on how to connect and engage with local work.
 Her experience in global governance, water resources, migration and human security have made her an invaluable member of the CEPB team, where she has contributed insight on our theory of change and perspective on the impact of our work in practice.
 Balkissa is currently a researcher and PhD student at Umass Boston.
 She previously earned a double Master’s degree in International Development and Environmental Studies at Ohio University, where she studied as a Fulbright Scholar.
 She graduated from the University of Ghana, Legon with a Bachelor’s Degree in Political Science and History.
 Her research interests include irregular migration in West Africa, human security, water resource governance, regionalism and global governance.

-In their role as coordinator, Amber is responsible for bringing together the Center for Environmental Peacebuilding team, potential supporters, and partner organizations to achieve its mission of supporting climate and environment defenders in achieving structural change.
-She also provides support to the organization’s projects and takes care of various administrative responsibilities.
+In their role as fundraising co-chair, Amber is responsible for driving grant funding initiatives, budget management, event planning, and donor cultivation at the Center for Environmental Peacebuilding.
+She also provides support to the organization’s projects, takes care of various administrative responsibilities, and supports Carla in stepping into the role of ED.
 Previously, Amber organized a program for tech entrepreneurship in Sri Lanka, conducted design research for the MIT D-Lab program, advised the Ray and Tye Noorda Foundation in its development of a climate grants portfolio, and taught junior high math through Teach for America.
 Amber earned their bachelor’s degree in mechanical engineering from MIT and master’s in international relations from Harvard.
 She enjoys hiking, building things, meeting people, and language learning.